Nashon-Nsemwa/QrAttend/README.md

 ### Notifications

 * Firebase Cloud Messaging is used
-* Notifications are sent to user devices (e.g., class reminders)
+* Notifications are sent to user devices (e.g., schedule changes)
 * Migration from `sendMulticast` to `sendEachForMulticast` (as per Firebase recommendation)

 ---